 file://build.example.com/drops/Build-2018-04-19.01/src

-If a URI uses the "file" protocol and the specified path is not network-accessible, the SARIF producer SHOULD NOT include the host name.
+If a URI uses the "file" scheme and the specified path is not network-accessible, the SARIF producer SHOULD NOT include the host name.

 EXAMPLE 2: A file-based URI that references the local file system.